EarthMind: Leveraging Cross-Sensor Data for Advanced Earth Observation Interpretation with a Unified Multimodal LLM: Related Work

 \section{Related Work}

-\textbf{Earth Observation LMMs.} Starting from the excellent foundation of image LMMs, many works \cite{hu2025rsgpt,kuckreja2024geochat,zhan2025skyeyegpt,zhang2024earthgpt,zhang2024earthmarker,muhtar2024lhrs,luo2024skysensegpt,shabbir2025geopixel,soni2024earthdial} try to transfer the success of general image understanding to the EO field.
-A key challenge is the lack of instruction-tuned EO datasets.
-To address this, RSGPT~\cite{hu2025rsgpt} proposed the first large-scale EO image-text paired dataset, enabling conversation tasks such as image captioning and VQA.
-GeoChat~\cite{kuckreja2024geochat} and SkyEyeGPT~\cite{zhan2025skyeyegpt} extend LMM capabilities to region-level visual grounding by introducing region-centric instruction data.
-LHRS-Bot~\cite{muhtar2024lhrs} leverages large-scale available EO imagery aligned with OpenStreetMap annotations to improve VLM pretraining.
-To enhance complex reasoning, SkysenseGPT~\cite{luo2024skysensegpt} introduces the FIT-RS dataset that focuses on understanding the relationships between spatial entities.
-GeoPixel~\cite{shabbir2025geopixel} further pushes the boundary to pixel-level grounding by constructing an automatic pipeline to generate grounded conversations based on EO imagery.
-Beyond optical data, EarthDial~\cite{soni2024earthdial} incorporates a diverse set of modalities, including Multispectral and Hyperspectral imagery and SAR, with the goal of improving generalization across heterogeneous EO data sources.
-Despite these advances, current EO LMMs remain limited in jointly supporting multi-granular tasks and multi-sensor fusion, which are essential for real applications.
+\textbf{Earth Observation MLLMs.} Building upon the success of general image MLLMs, numerous works~\citep{hu2025rsgpt,kuckreja2024geochat,zhan2025skyeyegpt,zhang2024earthgpt,zhang2024earthmarker,muhtar2024lhrs,luo2024skysensegpt,shabbir2025geopixel,soni2024earthdial} have attempted to transfer these capabilities to the EO domain.
+A key challenge is the scarcity of instruction-tuned EO datasets.
+RSGPT~\citep{hu2025rsgpt} addressed this by proposing the first large-scale EO image-text paired dataset, enabling conversational tasks such as image captioning and VQA.
+GeoChat~\citep{kuckreja2024geochat} and SkyEyeGPT~\citep{zhan2025skyeyegpt} extended capabilities to region-level visual grounding through region-centric instruction data.
+LHRS-Bot~\citep{muhtar2024lhrs} leverages large-scale EO imagery aligned with OpenStreetMap annotations to improve pretraining.
+To enhance complex reasoning, SkysenseGPT~\citep{luo2024skysensegpt} introduces the FIT-RS dataset focusing on spatial entity relationships.
+GeoPixel~\citep{shabbir2025geopixel} pushes the boundary to pixel-level grounding through an automated pipeline for generating grounded conversations.
+Beyond optical data, EarthDial~\citep{soni2024earthdial} incorporates diverse modalities including multispectral, hyperspectral, and SAR data to improve generalization.
+Despite these advances, current MLLMs remain limited in leveraging multi-sensor inputs for comprehensive EO understanding.